jpenna/telebot2/README.md

 2. Set the configuration variables at `config.json`
 3. Run `npm start` from root path
 4. Access `/views/login` over a HTTPS protocol (try **ngrok** for tunneling)
-5. Login (set Facebook Account Kit Ser URLs to allow the HTTPS address you are using)
+5. Login (set Facebook Account Kit Server URLs to allow the HTTPS address you are using)
 6. Talk

 ### Configuration

-Configuration variables are set in config.json.
+Configuration variables are set in **config.json**.

 Use the `config-sample.json` to set your variables and rename it to `config.json`.

-a `dev` property for development variable,
+`dev`: for development variables

-a `test` property for test variables
+`test`: for test variables

-and `default` property for shared environment variables.
+`default` for shared environment variables
 ````
 {
   "dev": {